Possession/Intent to Distribute Prescription Drug Lawyer in Madison

 You are only guilty if you are convicted™

 Madison Drug Possession Attorneys Give you a Fighting Chance at Beating a Prescription Drug Charge in Wisconsin

-As some of the most abused substances in Wisconsin, prescription drug charges can include:
+Prescription drugs are some of the most abused substances in Wisconsin and include:

 - THC (Δ9-tetrahydrocannabinol)

 Drugs prescribed to people with ADHD are commonly abused by students who think it will help them focus on studying.
 The most common drugs in this category are Ritalin and Adderall.

 Amphetamines, such as Adderall or methamphetamine are Schedule I Controlled Substances, which means they carry severe penalties if you have gotten them illegally.